Wind Finslerian structures: from Zermelo's navigation to the causality of spacetimes: Fermat structures for splittings

 (iii) either $v\in A_E$ and $F(v)=F_l(v)$ or $v\in \tilde A_E$ and $\tilde F(v)=\tilde F_l(v)$, and

 (iv) either $v\in A_E$ and $F(v)=-\frac{g_0(v,v)}{\omega (v)}$ or $v\in \tilde A_E$ and $\tilde F(v)=\frac{g_0(v,v)}{\omega (v)}$.

-Consistently, we will consider that a lightlike vector $v$ for $-h$ is future-pointing (resp. past-pointing) if it belongs to the boundary of $A_E$ (resp. $\tilde A_E$).

-So, $A_l$ (resp. $\tilde A_l$) can be interpreted as the set of all the future-pointing (resp. past-pointing) timelike vectors for $-h$; and analogously $A_E$ (resp. $\tilde A_E$) is the set of all the future-pointing (resp. past-pointing) causal vectors.
+Consistently, the Lorentzian metric $-h$ is time-oriented so that a lightlike vector $v$ for $-h$ will be defined as future-pointing if it belongs to the boundary of $A_E$. \end{prop} Therefore, $A_l$ (resp. $\tilde A_l$) can be interpreted as the set of all the future-pointing (resp. past-pointing) timelike vectors for $-h$; analogously, $A_E$ (resp. $\tilde A_E$) is the set of all the future-pointing (resp. past-pointing) causal vectors.